HarshwardhanPatil07/WorkSupplyHub-OfficeShopping/README.md

-# OfficeShop - Hacktoberfest 2023
+# OfficeShop - Hacktoberfest 2023!
-Welcome to the OfficeShop GitHub repository!
+Make your first Pull Request on Hacktoberfest 2023.
+Don't forget to spread love and if you like give us a ⭐️ Welcome to the OfficeShop GitHub repository!
 This project is dedicated to the celebration of Hacktoberfest 2023 and aims to create a web application for shopping related to office supplies.
 Here, users can easily find and purchase all the office essentials they need.

 # Project Overview